-It all started with a seed of an idea, or rather an idea for a seed.
+It all started with a seed of a business idea, or rather an idea for a seed.
 When Prellwitz was thinking about returning to his family’s farm to get back to his roots in agriculture, his father mentioned the possibility of growing grapes in Wisconsin.
 Intrigued, Prellwitz started to dig into what it would take to pull it off.
 He purchased and planted 50 vines to test his hand and see whether they could thrive.
-More importantly, he wanted to know whether he’d enjoy it.
+More importantly, he wanted to know whether he’d enjoy starting a business.

 The vineyard grown from those 50 initial vines into a five-acre winery that now offers wood-fired Neapolitan style pizza, beer on tap, live music, and public and private events throughout the year.

 Starting the journey without knowing the end

 Coming from a nontraditional winemaking state with no professional wine experience, Prellwitz left plenty of room for his plan to change.
 “We put up a building that could have easily become a machine shed if the winery didn’t work out.”
 His willingness to start the journey of entrepreneurship without a defined end state allowed him to shape the business as he went along.